infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 </ids-layout-grid>
 ```

-You can pass an optional attribute `minColWidth` to override the default min value in the minmax definition of the grid
+You can pass an optional attribute `minColWidth` to override the default min value of the grid

 ```html
 <ids-layout-grid auto="true" minColWidth="200px">